-- CO1-Explain the Nature and Significance of Mathematics. - CO2-Explain the Instructional Planning in Mathematics. - CO3-Explain the Approaches and Methods of Teaching Mathematics. - CO4-Explain the Teaching-Learning Resources in Mathematics. - CO5-Explain the Assessment and Evaluation for Mathematics Learning.
+- CO1-Explain the Nature and Significance of Mathematics. - CO2-Explain the Instructional Planning in Mathematics. - CO3-Explain the Approaches and Methods and Teaching Learning Material of Teaching Mathematics. - CO5-Explain the Assessment and Evaluation for Mathematics Learning.

 UNIT 1: Nature and Significance of Mathematics